 The funding of these properties is required, by law, to be entirely separate from the rest of the Council's finances within what is known as the Housing Revenue Account (HRA).
-Thus the Council Tax payer cannot subsidise those in social housing and neither can the rents and service charges paid by the tenants be used to fund unrelated Council services.
+Thus, the council tax payer cannot subsidise those in social housing.
+Nor can the rents and service charges paid by the tenants be used to fund unrelated Council services.
 Under the Local Government and Housing Act 1989, it is illegal for a Council to budget for a deficit on its HRA.

 The Government is introducing a new funding regime for social housing within the HRA from April 2012.
-This is known as Self-Financing and aims to put local authorities in a position where the HRA can support their housing stock from its income.
+This is known as self-financing and aims to put local authorities in a position where the HRA can support their housing stock from its income.
 To achieve this, there will be an adjustment to the Council's level of debt.

-The current proposal is that the Council will take on an additional £26 million of borrowing.
+The current proposal is that the Council will take on an additional £25 million of borrowing.
 Modelling shows that the reforms will improve the financial outlook for the HRA and should enable resources to be set aside for capital spending.
 The current backlog of HRA capital works is in the region of £40 million.
 Whilst these changes are to be welcomed, considerable work will be required to prepare for them, such as ensuring risks are identified and mitigated wherever possible.

 The rents charged to tenants will be determined in accordance with Government guidelines.
-For 2012-13, the Council is consulting tenants on an average increase in rents of [to be announced 5 January] per cent, which it judges will strike the right balance between the burden it places on tenants and the risks of incurring a future HRA deficit.
+For 2012-13, the Council has consulted tenants on an average increase in rents of 7.6 per cent, which it judges will strike the right balance between the burden it places on tenants and the risks of incurring a future HRA deficit.